renvrant/formcontrol-freaks/src/content/introduction.md

 ---

-Enterprises love forms.
+## Enterprises love forms.

 ---

 ## The problem

-- Many large forms means verbose, boilerplate code
-- Maintenance, API changes are hard to deal with
-- Template driven forms are nicer but you can't use them with validation
+- Enterprises often require many long forms
+- These forms sometimes have weird rules
+- They cannot be template-driven
-- Integrating with Redux can be tricky
+- If you already use redux, integrating can be tricky

 ---

-## Managing complexity with Redux
+## Redux can help.

-- Redux simplifies how we manage application state
-- All state information is centralized in the store

 ---

-Redux can improve forms too.

----

 ## Why is this approach good?
-- Makes forms more declarative
+- Takes advantage of ngForm while moving your business logic out of the component/"view layer"
-- Centralizes form data
+- Centralizes form data, simplifying things for other parts of the app that need it
-- Template-driven forms with validation
+- Declarative, template-driven forms, but with validation
-- UX enhancements from Redux
+- UX enhancements - users can leave and come back with state rehydration
-- Pure JS functions for business rules
+- Pure JS functions are testable and extensible

 ---

-Hold on, doesn't this just move the boilerplate somewhere else?
+## Doesn't this just move the problem somewhere else?

 ---